 The 1M Token Reality: Recall Matters More Than Size

 Both vendors offer a 1M-token context window.
 The business value is recall accuracy, not raw size.
-Anthropic's 1M GA announcement in late 2025 made this explicit by leaning on Mean Relative Context Recall (MRCR) scores — Anthropic reports 78.3% on MRCR v2 for Opus 4.6/4.7, the highest among frontier models at that length (Anthropic, 2026).
+Anthropic's 1M GA announcement in late 2025 made this explicit by leaning on Mean Relative Context Recall (MRCR) scores — Anthropic reported 78.3% on MRCR v2 for its Opus 4.6/4.7 generation, the highest among frontier models at that length (Anthropic, 2026), and the current Opus 4.8 (released May 2026) carries that recall lead forward at the same $5/$25 pricing.

 Picture an 800,000-token pile of legal discovery.
 Miss one needle in that haystack and the window is a liability, not an asset.
-Claude 4.7 currently holds the edge on retrieving specific facts from the middle of these massive windows, which is why legal and policy teams who cannot afford a "reasoning effort" failure tend to land there.
+Claude — now Opus 4.8 — holds the edge on retrieving specific facts from the middle of these massive windows, which is why legal and policy teams who cannot afford a "reasoning effort" failure tend to land there.

 Security & Compliance: Constitutional AI vs. Trust Center